rombie/contrail-controller/specs/bgp_mvpn.md

 Currently, multicast is supported using ErmVpn (Edge replicated multicast).
 This solution is limited to a single virtual-network. i.e., senders and receivers cannot span across different virtual-networks.
-Also, this solution is not inter operable (yet) with any of the other known bgp implementations.
+Also, this solution is not inter operable (yet) with any other known bgp implementation.

 # 3. Proposed solution
-Use NGEN-Mvpn design to provide inter-vn multicast capabilities by still using ErmVpn for packets replication underneath in the data plane.
+Use NGEN-Mvpn design to provide inter-vn multicast capabilities but still using ErmVpn for packets replication underneath in the data plane.

 ## 3.1 Alternatives considered
 Some investigations were made to extend ermvpn itself to support inter-vn multicast.
-There is no clean way to do this and it is also not inter operable as well, as mentioned before.
+There is no clean way to do this and it is also not inter-operable as well, as mentioned before.

 ## 3.2 API schema changes